tonyhffong/TermWin.jl/README.md

   - [DataFrame viewer](#dataframe-viewer)
 - [Running the example scripts](#running-the-example-scripts)

+---

-## Introduction
+## Requirements
-TermWin is a Julia based terminal UI toolkit optimized for
-* data exploration - a capable tree/table viewer to help users quickly gain an understanding on complex tree structures (a package, a file directory, a julia expression AST, a heavily nested dictionary, etc.) and dataframes.
-* a modal interface.
-Show a widget, collect user input, return a value, continue in REPL or interact further with another widget.
-  Use TermWin to efficiently identify what the user needs, and then get out of the way.
-* Composing multi-panel layouts to suit your own data structure human interface needs.
-* niceties on displaying julia code (pretty-print when viewing julia code) and shortcut to edit the underlying file in vim

 TermWin is built on [Notcurses](https://github.com/dankamongmen/notcurses).
 It requires a 256-colour terminal. `xterm-256color` or iTerm2 on macOS are recommended.

-TermWin is not a framework for standalone TUI app.
-For that, Tachikoma.jl is a better choice.
-Tachikoma is basically a view-controller-model UI framework, and it handles continuous animation/refresh natively.

----

-## Requirements

-* NotCurses.jl
-* 256-color terminal (e.g. iTerm2)

 ### NotCurses
 Install the Julia package.
 It should install the notcurses.
 If it doesn't work you may install directly the native Notcurses library.